Serious Fraud Office (United Kingdom): Criticism

+In February 2022, the SFO became subject to an inquiry by the UK Public Accounts Committee, which monitors state spending, as the collapse of the so-called "Serco case" caused serious financial harm to the SFO budget.
+SFO director Lisa Osofsky appeared before the committee to explain a £2.55m overspend in 2020/21, which was the result of the failed prosecution of two former directors of Serco.

-As a result, the attorney general launched an independent review after three court of appeal judges severely criticised the SFO.
-The Attorney General, Suella Braverman stated: "I announced this review on the day of the judgment as it was clear to me that swift action was needed.
-We must ensure lessons are learned so that the failings we saw in the Unaoil case can never happen again."
-In June 2022 it was announced that the “forensic and robust review” commissioned by the Attorney General which was conducted by Sir David Calvert-Smith was delayed.
-On July 21, 2022 the review was published.
-Osofsky commented on the report as a: “sobering read”.
-The review was criticizing the conduct of SFO head: “It is clear that Osofsky was faced with a difficult situation very early in her tenure and made a number of mistakes and misjudgments which, with the benefit of hindsight, she now accepts.”
-Calvert-Smith said further that Osofsky “was not supposed to be personally involved in contact” with a fixer, who had no recognised legal role in the so called Unaoil case.
+This led to public debate about possible future of SFO and its leadership.
+In June 2022 it was announced that the "forensic and robust review" commissioned by the Attorney General which was conducted by Sir David Calvert-Smith was delayed.
+On 21 July 2022 the review was published.
+Osofsky commented on the report as a: "sobering read".
+The review was criticizing the conduct of SFO head: "It is clear that Osofsky was faced with a difficult situation very early in her tenure and made a number of mistakes and misjudgments which, with the benefit of hindsight, she now accepts."
+Calvert-Smith said further that Osofsky "was not supposed to be personally involved in contact" with a fixer, who had no recognised legal role in the so-called Unaoil case.

-Calvert-Smith’s review paints a picture of chaotic management of the Unaoil case and a “toxic” relationship between staff and senior management within the SFO.
-A “damaging culture of distrust between the case team and senior managers developed, the review said.
-The review found some failings in the case involved “cultural issues within the SFO”, such as noncompliant record keeping, “ failure to comply with its disclosure obligations”, “inadequate resourcing of the case”, “DSFO using her personal mobile phone and failing to take contemporaneous notes of meetings and conversations” and a” lack of understanding of priorities between the case team and senior management”, amplified by the impression that a U.S. fixer had the "seal of approval" from the director and, caused in part by the suspension and unfair and wrongful dismissal of the Unaoil case controller, Tom Martin Martin was suspended in July 2018.
-In February 2021, the judge concluded that Tom Martin’s complaints of unfair dismissal and breach of contract were “well founded”.
+Calvert-Smith's review paints a picture of chaotic management of the Unaoil case and a "toxic" relationship between staff and senior management within the SFO.
+A "damaging culture of distrust" between the case team and senior managers developed, the review said.
+The review found some failings in the case involved "cultural issues within the SFO", such as noncompliant record keeping, "failure to comply with its disclosure obligations", "inadequate resourcing of the case", "DSFO using her personal mobile phone and failing to take contemporaneous notes of meetings and conversations" and a "lack of understanding of priorities between the case team and senior management", amplified by the impression that a U.S. fixer had the "seal of approval" from the director and, caused in part by the suspension and unfair and wrongful dismissal of the Unaoil case controller, Tom Martin was suspended in July 2018.
+In February 2021, the judge concluded that Tom Martin's complaints of unfair dismissal and breach of contract were "well founded".
 In July 2022, SFO lost its appeal over unfair sacking of Martin.